traefik/traefik/docs/content/getting-started/faq.md

 contribute dynamically all along the traefik instance lifetime to its [dynamic configuration](../configuration-overview/#the-dynamic-configuration) changes.

 In addition, the configuration englobes concepts such as the EntryPoint which can be seen as a listener on the Transport Layer (TCP), as apposed to the Router which is more about the Presentation (TLS) and Application layers (HTTP).
 And there can be as many routers as one wishes for a given EntryPoint.

 In other words, for a given Entrypoint, at any given time the traffic seen is not bound to be just about one protocol.
 It could be HTTP, or otherwise.
 Over TLS, or not.
 Not to mention that dynamic configuration changes potentially make that kind of traffic vary over time.

+!!! info "Note"
-***Therefore, in this dynamic context, the static configuration of an EntryPoint does not give any hint whatsoever about how the traffic going through that EntryPoint is going to be routed.
+    Therefore, in this dynamic context,
+    the static configuration of an `entryPoint` does not give any hint whatsoever about how the traffic going through that `entryPoint` is going to be routed.
-Or whether it's even going to be routed at all, i.e. whether there is a Router matching the kind of traffic going through it.***
+    Or whether it's even going to be routed at all, i.e. whether there is a Router matching the kind of traffic going through it.

-### 404 Not found
+### `404 Not found`

-Traefik returns a 404 response code in the following situations:
+Traefik returns a `404` response code in the following situations:

 - A request reaching an EntryPoint that has no Routers
 - An HTTP request reaching an EntryPoint that has no HTTP Router